Sharon Watts: 2012–present

 Sharon returns and decides to reunite with Phil once more and they move in together.
 Sharon decides to take Albie from Karen, but Phil is furious and cannot bond with Albie.
 He forces Sharon to choose between him and Albie, but Sharon chooses Albie and they separate.
-Ian purchases The Queen Vic for Sharon and she later renames Kayden to Albie.
-Ian redevelops feelings for Sharon and he is embarrassed when his feelings are not reciprocated by Sharon and he proceeds to harass her.
+Ian purchases the Queen Vic for Sharon and she later renames Kayden to Albie.
+Ian redevelops feelings for Sharon; he is embarrassed when his feelings are not reciprocated by Sharon, and he proceeds to harass her.
 Ian is unaware that Sharon and Phil are working together to murder him for locking Dennis inside the boat, which hindered his escape from the accident.
-Ian is attacked by Phil, and Sharon lets Ian believe that she loves him and marries him when thinks he is dying.
+Ian is attacked by Phil, and Sharon lets Ian believe that she loves him, and marries him when he thinks he is dying.
 When Phil decides to back out from their plot, Sharon is set on avenging Dennis by poisoning Ian to make him ill, starting with poisoning his Christmas Pudding.
 Phil comes around and provides Sharon with many poisons to spike his drinks with, before providing Sharon with a lethal dose of cocaine to put into Ian's pasta carbonara and ultimately kill him.
 Sharon cannot go through with it, but Ian finds out the truth and confronts Sharon.
 She attacks Ian by branding him weak and cowardly, causing Ian to eat the poisoned pasta.
-Sharon has a change of heart and makes Ian throw up the pasta, thereby saving his life, and annuls her marriage to Ian who leaves Walford.
-Sharon becomes sole proprietor of the Vic after Ian's departure and he transfers ownership to her, but a week later she sells the pub back to the Carters after Linda finds out about her involvement in Ian's attack and blackmails her.
+Sharon has a change of heart and makes Ian throw up the pasta, thereby saving his life, and annuls her marriage to Ian, who leaves Walford.
+Sharon becomes sole proprietor of the Vic after Ian's departure and he transfers ownership to her, but a week later she sells the pub back to the Carters after Linda finds out about her involvement in Ian's attack, and blackmails her.
 Sharon is told by Kathy that Gavin has died, and she finds out that she has a half-brother, Zack Hudson (James Farrar).
 She decides to open a gym and has a fling with Kheerat Panesar (Jaz Deol), which ends when Ben, who is Kheerat's business partner, objects to their relationship.
 Sharon grows guilty for her treatment of Ian when she sees Tina Carter (Luisa Bradshaw-White) get framed for his attack, leading to her disappearance, unaware that she has been murdered by Gray Atkins (Toby-Alexander Smith).
 Sharon decides to confess the truth to the police, despite Phil's attempts to stop her, and he is arrested.